-The FAFSA, which stands for Free Application for Federal Student Aid, is the federal government’s financial aid application.
+The FAFSA (Free Application for Federal Student Aid) for the 2021-2022 year opens on October 1, 2020.
 The FAFSA is a prerequisite for federal student loans, grants, and work-study.
-In addition, colleges typically require the FAFSA before distributing their own need-based aid and, in some cases, merit-based aid.Continue reading “When Should I File the FAFSA?”
+In addition, colleges typically require the FAFSA before distributing their own need-based aid and, in some cases, merit-based aid.Continue reading “FAFSA for 2021-2022 Academic Year Opens on October 1”

 Are prescription drug costs burdening your finances?
 Some people find it a challenge to manage the cost of prescription drugs.
 Americans pay an average of $1,200 per year for medicine.
 For those facing greater and more dangerous ailments, some drugs can cost $10,000 per month or even lump sums in excess of $80,000 for certain drug therapies.
 Yes, health insurance and Medicare Part D can help you, but not everyone has access to Medicare, and not every insurance company has the same formulary.
 This means that your coverage may fall short—not something you want to hear when wrestling with a major diagnosis.1